main banner

 The land where the Aircraft crashed is boggy, and treacherous, salvage of remains of aircraft is not feasible.

-The following year, the land owner wrote to the Irish Defense Forces to complain about the amount of wreckage that still remained at the site, but he was told to deal with it himself.
+The following year, in May 1944, the land owner, Michael Fitzgerald, Cappagh Cross, wrote to the Irish Defense Forces to complain about the amount of wreckage that still remained at the site and trespassers visiting, but he was told to deal with it himself.

 The aircraft carried a crew of eleven men of which eight were killed in the crash.
-And while the crash of the civilian Sunderland G-AGES a month before made the headlines all over Ireland, the UK and further afield, the eleven military personnel on Sunderland DD848 would receive no attention save for the lonely death notices published by family and friends.
-With the eight men being from England it might have been expected that they would have been returned to their families for burial, however today, one can find that six, F/Lt Grossey, F/Lt Griffin, F/O Wilkinson, F/Sgt Coster, F/Sgt Pickford and Sgt Tilt are actually buried in adjacent graves in the Church of Ireland graveyard in Irvinestown, Tyrone in Northern Ireland.
+And while the crash of the civilian Sunderland G-AGES a month before made the headlines all over Ireland, the UK and further afield, the eleven military personnel on Sunderland DD848 would receive no attention save for the sad death notices published by family and friends in local newspapers across the United Kingdom.
+With the eight men being from England it might have been expected that they would have been returned to their families for burial, however today, one can find that six, F/Lt Grossey, F/Lt Griffin, F/O Wilkinson, F/Sgt Coster, F/Sgt Pickford and Sgt Tilt are actually buried in adjacent graves in the Church of Ireland graveyard in Irvinestown, County Tyrone in Northern Ireland.

 A/C (FLT) crashes into hillside & catches fire.
 Cause obscure.
 A/C flying to the east of intended track.
 Weather dark with low cloud.
 AOC ?????.
 AOC in C Concurs.
 A/C off course.
 Flying below minimum safety height.
 Error of navigation due to? error of navigation.
 S.E. operator boobed. ???
 Competent SE operator ???? regard to height